FAQs

 How are the rhinos selected?

 Our goal is to establish a breeding herd of rhinos and therefore we need to ensure we have the optimum number of 'reproductive- capable' female rhinos.
-We will work with ZAA (Zoo and Aquarium Association of Australia) to ensure that rhinos are selected to maximise genetic diversity with consideration of other rhinos already in Australia.
+We will work with ZAA (Zoo and Aquarium Association of Australiasia) to ensure that rhinos are selected to maximise genetic diversity with consideration of other rhinos already in Australia and New Zealand.

 How are the rhinos protected once they arrive?